Set up your Confrere

 Familiarize your medical secretary with your video tool

 As the medical secretary is often the first person that the patient meets at the office, they ought to become familiar with what kinds of situations video appointments are useful for, and how video appointments are organized within your office.

 Confrere is priced so that your office only pays for team members who make video calls.
-Thus, you can invite any medical secretary or other personnel to make a profile on your Confrere free of charge, as long as they don’t make video calls.
-They'll still have access to the dashboard, and can send patients text message notifications via Confrere regarding upcoming video appointments.
+Thus, you can invite any medical secretary or other personnel to be a team member on your Confrere free of charge, as long as they don’t make video calls.
+They'll still have access to the dashboard, and can send patients text message invitations via Confrere regarding upcoming video appointments.

 - which physicians offer video appointments